 This 2 week Permaculture Design Certificate includes an Introduction to Permaculture and workshops on home gardening, soil fertility, composting, agroforestry, bamboo & natural building, and more.
 You will learn about the ecologically sustainable water management and intricate irrigation system for rice paddies in Bali called the Subak.
 Listed a UNESCO World Heritage site in 2012.

 During the course you will be given a personalised tour of Green School to learn from the leaders who are pioneering education using systems thinking and nature education.
 We will also visit some of the most beautiful bamboo structures in the world at Green Village.
-You will learn how to transform a wild grass into a beautiful building material from the bamboo architects and builders who were involved in building the school and some of the most cutting edge natural bamboo homes in the world.
+You will learn how to transform a wild grass into a beautiful building material from the bamboo architects and builders who were involved in building the school and the village.

 WHO SHOULD TAKE THIS COURSE?